14 learnings from Advocacy Engineered 2022

 Driving advocacy through referral isn’t simply a case of asking a customer to recommend your brand in exchange for an incentive.

-As Darren Loveday, Senior VP Business Development & Solutions Consulting at Mention Me shared with our audience, you can nurture brand advocacy at every stage of a customer’s shopping journey.
+As Darren Loveday, Senior VP Business Development & Solutions Consulting at Mention Me shared with our audience, you can nurture brand advocacy platform at every stage of a customer’s shopping journey.

 From reminding someone to use their referral reward to giving VIP customer service to loyal advocates, there are plenty of chances to maximise brand affinity — and drive sales.